Submitty/submitty.github.io/_docs/developer/interface_design_style_guide/web_accessibility.md

     do not describe what the link is for.
 * Do not use the `aria-hidden` property on any hyperlink, control, or form element.
-    * There are many Internet code examples of attaching `aria-hidden="true"` to font-awesome icon hyperlinks.
+    * There are many Internet code examples that show `aria-hidden="true"` attached to font-awesome icon hyperlinks.
 These examples are incorrect.

 ### HTML and CSS
-These notes are important for good web design, in general.

 #### DO:
 * Do use CSS for styling.
-    * `site/public/css/server.css` is where most developer provided CSS for Submitty resides.

 #### DO NOT:
 * Do not use HTML for styling.
     * For Example: *Never* use a header tag just to make text larger.
 Header tags should be used for outlining.
-* Do not use inline styling.

 ### All Interactive Controls Must Be Usable By The Keyboard
 Keyboard users navigate forward through a website with `TAB` and backwards with